DrCopyPaste/RoutinR/Readme.md

 # Architecture

-- Models used to descibe states are located in PunchClock.Services
+- Models used to descibe states are located in RoutinR.Services
-- Services to provide base functionality are located in PunchClock.Services
+- Services to provide base functionality are located in RoutinR.Services

-- core models are being tested in PunchClock.Core.Tests
+- core models are being tested in RoutinR.Core.Tests
-- service methods are being tested in PunchClock.Services.Tests
+- service methods are being tested in RoutinR.Services.Tests

-# New Names Brainstorming
-- PunchClock bad (collides with some popular namespaces)
-- JobClock
-- MultiClock
-- ClockMe
-- ClockOut
-- Routineer
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR
-- RoutinR

 # ToDo